jaevespinoza/memorize/README.md

 Another library that was used for accessibility was i18n/react-i18n.
 It detects the browser's language and sets it to either English or Spanish.

+For future work, what could be added is different themes (dark or light) or navigation with arrow keys.

 ## Links

 - [React](https://react.dev/)